chanhee-luke/Mewthree/README.md

 This project is forked from https://github.com/pmariglia/showdown.

+This bot is assuming we're doing random battles in generation 5.

+This bot has a Makefile, where you must run "make install" and then "make test" to run the bot.

+Currently, it only switches into the safest Pokemon using Maximin.

+## PMariglia's ReadMe on the Engine Below:

 The bot can play single battles in generations 4 through 8 however some of the battle mechanics assume it is gen8.

 ![badge](https://action-badges.now.sh/pmariglia/showdown)